Getting started

 Test application server connection

-You can use the terminal program, PuTTY, to test if you can connect to the application server properly through the following steps:
+You can use the terminal program, PuTTY, to test if you can properly connect to the application server, follow these steps:

 1. Run PuTTY.